 Press Done and the notification fields are added to your App Push Message.

 In order to test your App Push Message you can Test and Preview it with any given Recipient ID.

 Testing and Previewing your App Push Message

 Once you have finished your App Push Message, a fast way to test the layout of the Push Message is to preview it directly within the App Push Message editor.
 When previewing the App Push Message with a recipient ID it will show you how the message will be viewed by this specific recipient.
 When using Promotions or Dynamic Content Fields (Person Data, Global Data, or a Unique Lookup) it's useful to view how the message will look for the specific recipient.

 Within the 'Preview as' field you type in a specific Recipient ID, for example a Test Recipient ID, in order to preview the App Push Message with customised data.
 If you choose a Recipient with no data in order to show specific Promotions or Dynamic Content Fields, the preview will show the data previously shown.

 Testing the App Push Message

 When clicking 'Test' it's possible to send a test App Push Message to any test recipient who has a device ID.
-In order for the Recipient to receive the test Push Notifications, they need to register in the App first.
+In order for a recipient to receive the test, they need to register in the App first.
 When the recipient have registered within the App, they should have a valid push token within the AGILLIC_REGISTRATION OTM table as describes above.